BinyaminSchein/jira-backlog-timer/README.md

 # jira-backlog-timer

-An extension that adds a timer at the top of the jira backlog
+An extension that adds a timer at the top of the jira backlog to assist in planning

 ![](images/screenshot.png)